-Crow: [Sailor] Moving three quarters of an inch to the left, sir.
+Crow: [as a sailor] Moving three quarters of an inch to the left, sir.
 Sir, coming on three quarters of an inch to the left, sir.

-Joel: [Naval Officer] Hold still at three quarters of an inch to the left.
+Joel: [as a naval officer] Hold still at three quarters of an inch to the left.

-Crow: [Sailor] Aye, sir.
+Crow: [as a sailor] Aye, sir.
 Holding steady at three quarters of an inch to the left.

 - In Conquest (after a starship is partially infected with the Borg):